williampeer/DeepBytes/README.md

 - _k_m, _k_r: damping factors for refractoriness in the equations for chaotic neurons, located in the ca3- and output-layers
 - _a_i: constant outer stimuli / external input parameter, used in the chaotic neuron equations.
 - _alpha: the scaling factor for refractoriness

+# Storage

+All of the chaotically recalled patterns, as well as corresponding (hippocampal) pseudopatterns may be retrieved from storage using the Parser.
+These may then be used to rapidly consolidate the patterns to the neocortical module, and obtain the associated goodness of fit value(s).